rluceropdx/nest-egg-planner/README.md

 # Project Objectives
 Develop a "clicker-style" simulator but with a focus on building retirement savings.
 I intend to keep some things simple (having only 1 or 2 accounts) but extend the range of simulated events such as:
-- RMD's (Required Minimum Distributions)
+- RMD's (Required Minimum Distributions).
+IRS forced withdrawals starting at age 75 for those born 1960 or after.
 - Roth vs Tax-Advantaged accounts
 - Tax Calculation (married filing jointly, single, having dependents)
 - Incorporate an average of expenses and the effects inflation